celotolosa/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Users who played my game mentioned that I need a gameplay loop, and I need to finish creating my map.
 I also need to finish creating the NPC dialogue and find out how to create a minigame by the next playtest.
 Just doing NPC dialogue isn't enough.
 I will definitely dedicate much more time to the creation of the next build.
 For now, I need to create a map that one can navigate, create VFX, have NPC Dialogue, and have the minigame at least STARTED.

 ### Activity 2:
+1. The multiply setting of the blend node make the resulting color darker and less saturdated because it multiplies the values of the RGB, making the color more dull
+2. If we use multiply to combine alpha values, I believe the resulting value will be more transluscent, because when the alpha value increases, it becomes more oqaque.
+3. The Shader gets these UV Vvalues from the material
+4. Yes it sounds interesting!